Average Cost of Homeowners Insurance in North Carolina (2025)

 Average Cost of Home Insurance in North Carolina by Coverage Amount

-When it comes to how much coverage you need, it's important to have sufficient insurance to rebuild your home and replace personal belongings in the event of a total loss.
-This includes ensuring you have the right coverage for additional structures, liability, and living expenses if you need to live elsewhere temporarily.
+Decide how much coverage you need based on what it would cost to rebuild your home and replace personal belongings after a total loss.
+This includes coverage for additional structures, liability and living expenses if you need to live elsewhere temporarily.

-The average premium adjusts with the level of coverage.
-For a policy with $100K in dwelling coverage, North Carolinians pay an annual premium of $1,689.
-On the other hand, a more substantial home needing $500K in dwelling coverage would have an annual premium of $6,039.
+The average premium adjusts with coverage level.
+For a policy with $100,000 in dwelling coverage, North Carolinians pay an annual premium of $1,689.
+A more substantial home needing $500,000 in dwelling coverage costs $6,039 annually.

 Average Annual Home Insurance Premium North Carolina by Coverage Amount